 Experience(s) of natural disaster management in participant’s duties

 Problems and issues at participant’s organization that need to be solved or improved from a perspective of “disaster risk reduction on infrastructures (river, road and port).
-Please describe them along the following angles;
+Please describe them along the following angles.

 Disaster mitigation